 I see a lot of sites mainly created to promote the sale of puppies, or of a specific breeding program.
 That's fine if that is the purpose of the site.
 This page and this site is more educational, so I won't tell you anything silly like I am the only good breeder or you HAVE to buy a puppy from me.
 (In fact that tends to turn off buyers, according to all the ones who have told me the see that on some sites.)
 Rather, my goal is to equip you with the knowledge to make informed choices for yourself.
 Small breeders like me could never fill the demand for well bred, healthy family pets nor do we want to.
 There is no way I could give my dogs the quality of life if I had a large number of them or bred in volume.
 Raising puppies the way I do means I have to stay small and focus on quality over quantity.
 I am not out to just make puppies to sell, rather I want to build my own program and at times will have puppies available, since I can't keep them all.

-I just added new information on internet scammers below, in red.
+I just added new information on internet scammers below, in purple.
 Definitely read this if you are buying a puppy long distance!

 One thing I like to tell anyone looking for a new puppy, is if it is at all possible, visit the breeder and meet the parents, even before the pups arrive or you decide to buy a pup from that breeder.
 This can help you be sure of your choice of the breeder and the bloodlines.
 There is a lot of variation in Aussies and it's a good idea to get a feel for the bloodlines of the family of Aussies you are considering.
 A lot of how your pup will turn out as an adult will be traits he or she has inherited from the parents, so it pays to do a little research before choosing the first cute face you see.
 Also, look beyond just color/markings/sex, into the temperaments of the bloodlines.
 THAT is more important than anything as that is what you live with.
 A "pretty" looking dog with a bad temperament isn't going to be an ideal companion.
 If visiting is not possible, asking many detailed questions about the parents, the care of the pups, the policies of the breeder and even asking for references from past buyers, the vet and such can go a long way toward making sure you don't get taken advantage of by a breeder.